partykit/cursor-party/README.md

 The `WEBSITES` environment variable is an allowlist.
 It is a JSON array of URL patterns using the [URL Patterns API](https://developer.mozilla.org/en-US/docs/Web/API/URL_Pattern_API), and only websites that match one of the patterns will be allowed to use your PartyKit server.

 _(This is important because PartyKit has a free tier with usage limits.
-Very large websites, or supporting many websites, could mean you'll need to upgrade to a pain plan.)_
+Very large websites, or running cursors on websites, could mean you'll need to upgrade to a paid plan.)_

 Modify your `.env` to: